AnimaGUS-minerva/fountain/README-DOCKER.md

 In order to specify the zone, "example.org", and the suffix "r" [it should have been called a prefix perhaps, except that DNS names go left-to-right] then the database system variables are used.

+The key can be called anything rather than "keyname".
+Note where the trailing period is significant and where it does not belong.

-This is inconsistent between settings up .yml files and entering things in the database, and a future version will unify this into the database only.
+There is inconsistent between settings up some of the .yml file contents and entering things in the database, and a future version will put more into the the database only.
+The TSIG key will remain in acme.yml in order to avoid putting significant TSIG keys into the database.

 The two variables that are needed to be set are: